imagekit-developer/imagekit-nodejs/README.md

 [![NPM version](<https://img.shields.io/npm/v/@imagekit/nodejs.svg?label=npm%20(stable)>)](https://npmjs.org/package/@imagekit/nodejs) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/@imagekit/nodejs)

-This SDK provides everything you need to integrate ImageKit into your server-side applications.
-Beyond convenient access to the ImageKit REST API, the library includes:

-- **URL Builder & Transformations** - Helper functions to generate optimized image and video URLs with real-time transformations.
-- **URL Signing** - Built-in support for generating signed URLs for secure content delivery.
-- **Authentication Helpers** - Generate authentication parameters for secure client-side file uploads.
-- **Webhook Verification** - Utilities to verify webhook signatures for secure event handling.

-The REST API documentation can be found on [imagekit.io](https://imagekit.io/docs/api-reference).
-The full API of this library can be found in [api.md](api.md).

-Refer to the ImageKit official [quick start guide](https://imagekit.io/docs/integration/nodejs) for more details on using the SDK.
+The ImageKit Node.js SDK is a comprehensive library designed to simplify the integration of ImageKit into your server-side applications.
+It provides powerful tools for working with the ImageKit REST API, including building and transforming URLs, generating signed URLs for secure content delivery, verifying webhooks, and handling file uploads.
+With robust TypeScript support, this SDK ensures excellent type safety and a seamless developer experience.

+The full API of this library is documented in [api.md](api.md).
+All request parameters and response types are fully typed and importable, offering unparalleled TypeScript support.
+This ensures that you can rely on accurate type definitions and enjoy a smooth development workflow with modern editors.

+For additional details, refer to the [ImageKit REST API documentation](https://imagekit.io/docs/api-reference).

-If you are looking to integrate file uploads on the client-side, use one of the [client-side SDKs](https://imagekit.io/docs/quick-start-guides#front-end) for easy integration.
+If you are looking to integrate file uploads in browsers, use one of our [frontend SDKs](https://imagekit.io/docs/quick-start-guides#front-end).

 ## Installation